Yingjie848/SV_DELETION_HOMEOLOGY/README.md

 Deletions identified by structural variant predictors, at least include sample name, chromosome, positions of two break ends.

 ## Output:
 Deletions with similar sequences around the break ends meeting the criteria mentioned in Algorithm.
+On the sample level, the proportion of deletions with homeology is calculated.